Five Key Questions to Ask a Divorce Lawyer at an Initial Consultation

 During the initial consultation you will want to flesh out the communication connection you will have with the firm if you retain an attorney from that office.
 You need to be certain that you fully understand the system and that you are comfortable with it.Can You Explain Your Fees and Billing Structure?

 When attorneys and clients end up in some sort of loggerhead, that oftentimes is the result of a dispute surrounding fees or billing.
 The best way to lessen the prospects of some sort of issue or dispute surrounding fees and billing is to have a thorough discussion regarding these issues before an attorney is even retained.

 Typically, a divorce attorney will charge an initial retainer when counsel agrees to take a case.
 Initial time spent on the case will be billed or charged against the retainer.
 Once the retainer is depleted, a divorce lawyer will then continue to charge by the hour and bill a client periodically.

 An initial consultation is nearly always the first step in retaining legal counsel.
-If you have any questions concerning divorce, contact the Law Offices of Peter Van Aulen at 201-845-700 for a consultation.
+If you have any questions concerning divorce, contact the Law Offices of Peter Van Aulen at 201-845-700 for a free initial consultation.